 James Beckwith – Long Distance

 For the jazz lovers, I recommend James Beckwith’s ‘Long Distance’ which happens to be his debut as well.
 The long distanced relationship between his partner in Montreal (he lives in London) inspired the album and you can hear and feel the “movement” through space and time in the music and the genres Beckwith traverses through.

 Cam Be – Summer in September

 I found this via a Chicago Reader article this morning and it’s a bitesize soul-funk-hip-hop-R&B fusion of love and world events (COVID-19 is mentioned from the opening lines because of course it is).
 It definitely gives me Maxwell ‘Urban Hang Suite’ vibes in terms of feel and production so check it out if that’s your kind of thing.

 For The Eyes

-Well I’m gonna make like a drum and beat it.
+Well, I’m gonna make like the Red Sea and split.
 Thanks for reading and join me next time for more of the same.
 Any comments or suggestions, get in touch!